nwamsamson/tooling/README.md

 ```

 ```
-git commit -m "Put some message about this push here"
+git commit -m "Put some message about this push here."
 ```

 ## Push your changes to gitlab, and merge to dev branch